 Even though you are probably wishing for warm days about now, hot weather means that more snow melts and the rivers go up.
 At this time of year try to fish on cooler days and you’ll find that the water won’t be as high as it might get on very warm days.
 Also, consider fishing early in the morning before the snow really starts to melt and bring the rivers up.

 Snow-melt will take a while to get downstream so fishing the lower reaches of rivers that are far away from the melting snow, especially if you fish early in the day as mentioned above, will buy you more time.
 Even though warm air temperatures in the high country could be melting lots of snow by noon, if you are far downstream, you may have until 2 or 3 in the afternoon before the super high water gets to you.

 Remember that melting snow is really cold and that fish are cold-blooded creatures that will not move as quickly in cold snow-melt waters.
 I like to bounce big nymphs slowly along the bottom and dead drifting Buggers slowly is a good tactic.
 Because of low visibility and the cold water temperature you need to get your flies close to the fish so fish methodically and cover all of the water you can.

-Keep a close watch on river flow charts provided by the USGS and other services.
-You can get real-time stream flow conditions from any of our DIY fishing maps.
+Keep a close watch on river flow charts provided by the USGS and available in the DIY Fly Fishing App.
 Look for streams that are lower than others in your area compared to their normal rates of flow.

 Fish eat a lot during runoff because so much food drifts with the high water.
 Therefore Spring fishing can yield great results.
 Be smart about when, where and how you fish at this time of year and you could be surprised with the great results.